microsoft/vscode-wiki/Build-Champion.md

 Else:

 1. Try to reason about the failure, get familiar with the [build infrastructure](https://github.com/microsoft/vscode/tree/master/build/azure-pipelines) and attempt to fix it.
-2. Reach out to the previous week's Build Master, they might know something.
+2. Reach out to the previous week's Build Champion, they might know something.
 3. Reach out to João.
-Improve the Build Master process by documenting whatever he tells you.
+Improve the Build Champion process by documenting whatever he tells you.

 ## FAQ